 SunTrust Robinson Reaffirms Their Hold Rating on Cimpress (CMPR)

-SunTrust Robinson analyst Youssef Squali maintained a Hold rating on Cimpress (CMPR) today and set a price target of $128.00.
-The company’s shares closed last Monday at $106.55.
+In a report released today, Youssef Squali from SunTrust Robinson maintained a Hold rating on Cimpress (CMPR), with a price target of $128.00.
+The company’s shares closed last Monday at $111.38.

-Currently, the analyst consensus on Cimpress is a Hold with an average price target of $128.00.
+Cimpress has an analyst consensus of Hold, with a price target consensus of $128.00.

 See today’s analyst top recommended stocks >>